Act Governing Food Safety and Sanitation

 The competent authority may impose sanctions in the event of the following:

-1. at the occurrence of the circumstances described in Paragraph 14 of Article 47, the application for inspection in accordance with Paragraph 1 of Article 30 from the food businesses or their representatives may be suspended.
-For the products which are already released, the food businesses may recall, destroy or return such products depending on the violation thereof.
+1. at the occurrence of the circumstances described in Subparagraph 14 of Article 47, the competent authority may suspend the acceptance of inspection applications in accordance with Paragraph 1 of Article 30 from the food business operators or their representatives.
+For the products which are already released, the food business operators may be ordered to recall, destroy or return such products depending on the violation thereof.

-2. in case of violation of Paragraph 3 of Article 30, for anyone who sells the products exempted from import inspection, application for inspection exemption may be suspended for one year.
+2. in case of violation of Paragraph 3 of Article 30, for anyone who sells the products exempted from import inspection, the competent authority may suspend the acceptance of applications for inspection exemption for one year.

 Article 52

-The municipal or county/city competent authority shall impose the following punishment based on examination or testing results for foods, food additives, food utensils, food containers or packaging and food cleansers that have been examined or tested in accordance with Article 41:
+The municipal or county (city) competent authority shall impose the following punishment based on verification or analysis results for foods, food additives, food utensils, food containers or packaging and food cleansers that have been verified or analyzed in accordance with Article 41:

 1. those under any one of the circumstances listed in Paragraph 1 or 4 of Article 15 or Article 16 shall be confiscated and destroyed;